MaximilianSchleper/tsm/README.md

 # Satellite Constellation Manager

-### A Next.js-based educational tool for satellite constellation management, orbital visualization, and coverage analysis with an interactive 3D interface.
+### A Next.js-based educational tool for satellite constellation management, orbital visualization, and coverage analysis with an immersive 3D interface.

 </div>

+## ✨ Experience

+Start your journey with an **immersive starfield animation** that gradually accelerates like a spacecraft entering hyperspace.
+The cinematic landing page builds excitement before launching into the professional simulation environment.

 ## Features

+- 🌌 **Immersive Landing Page** - Cinematic starfield animation with spacecraft acceleration effect
+- 🔄 **Responsive Loading** - Professional loading indicators for seamless user experience
 - 🛰️ **Demo Constellation** - Generate an 8-satellite constellation with customizable orbital planes
 - 🎚️ **Altitude Control** - Real-time altitude adjustment (160-2000km) for each orbital plane
 - 🔢 **Flexible Configuration** - Customize satellite count (1-60) and plane count (1-10)